gpeyton/ai-devotional/devotional/index_Q3.md

 The story of Hannah More, who wrote and worked to improve education and moral values, showing respect for human dignity.
 *Hymn*: Rescue the Perishing

-## Week 36: The Seventh Commandment
+## Week 36: First & Second Commandments
 **Memory Verse**: "You shall not commit adultery."
 (Exodus 20:14)

-### Day 1: What Is Required in the Seventh Commandment?
+### Day 1: What Is the Second Commandment and What Does It Teach?
-*Catechism Q71*: What is required in the seventh commandment?
+*Combined Q82+83*: What is the second commandment?
+What does the second commandment teach us?
-*Catechism A*: The seventh commandment requireth the preservation of our own and our neighbor's chastity, in heart, speech, and behavior.
+*Combined A*: [Second commandment text].
+To worship God in a proper manner, and to avoid idolatry.
 *Hymn*: Purer in Heart, O God

 ### Day 2: Pride